Weld Boathouse

-Weld Boathouse is a Harvard-owned building on the bank of the Charles River in Cambridge, Massachusetts.
-It is named after George Walker Weld, who bequeathed the funds for its construction.
+Weld Boathouse is a Harvard University-owned building on the bank of the Charles River in Cambridge, Massachusetts.
+The current structure was designed by Peabody and Stearns and is named for George Walker Weld, who donated the funds for its construction.

 History

-Weld Boathouse is the second of two boathouses created at its location on the Charles River near Harvard by George Walker Weld.
+Weld Boathouse is the second of two boathouses built at this location along the Charles River near Harvard by George Walker Weld.
 The first was built in 1889.
-The second, grander structure was built in 1906 with funds that Weld bequeathed for that purpose.
-It is this famous Cambridge landmark, best viewed looking across the Charles from Boston, whose centennial was celebrated in 2006.
+The second, current structure was built in 1906–1907 to a design by Peabody and Stearns with funds that Weld bequeathed for that purpose.
+The construction cost $100,000.

-Situated at the halfway point of the Head of the Charles course, the Weld Boathouse is just a short walk from Harvard Yard and serves as an integral part of Harvard's athletic landscape.
-It is also a favored subject of painters and photographers.

 Although previously used for Harvard men's freshmen crew team, Weld Boathouse is currently the home of the heavyweight and lightweight crews of Harvard's varsity women's rowing.
 These programs retain the title of Radcliffe Women's Crew, a reminder of the phased merger of Radcliffe College into Harvard University during the latter part of the 20th century.
 Additionally, Weld Boathouse is home to Harvard's recreational sculling program and the House Crews of Harvard College's twelve residential colleges.
 Graduate rowing programs also use Weld.
 Harvard men's rowing uses Newell Boathouse on the Boston side of the river.
+The boathouse is situated at the halfway point of the Head of the Charles Regatta.

 Until recent decades, rowing and sculling used finely crafted wooden boats.
 In that tradition, Weld was home to the hand-carving of a traditional baidarka of the type used by Aleutian hunters.